cloudnativelabs/kube-router/Documentation/upgrading.md

 maxUnavailable controlls the maximum number of pods to simultaneously upgrade

-Starting from the top of the daemonset, it should look like this after you are done editing
+Starting from the top of the DaemonSet, it should look like this after you are done editing

     apiVersion: extensions/v1beta1
     kind: DaemonSet